A Stochastic Objective-Function-Free Adaptive Regularization Method with Optimal Complexity: Abstract

 \section{Abstract}

-A fully stochastic second-order adaptive-regularization method for unconstrained nonconvex optimization is presented which never computes the objective-function value, but yet achieves the optimal $\mathcal{O}(\epsilon^{-3/2})$ complexity bound for finding first-order critical points.
+A fully stochastic $p$th-order adaptive-regularization method for unconstrained nonconvex optimization is presented which never computes the objective-function value, but yet achieves the optimal $\mathcal{O}(\epsilon^{-(p+1)/p})$ complexity bound for finding first-order critical points.
+When stochastic gradients and Hessians are considered, we recover the optimal $\mathcal{O}\left(\epsilon^{-3/2}\right)$ bound for finding first-order critical points.
 The method is noise-tolerant and the inexactness conditions required for convergence depend on the history of past steps.
 Applications to cases where derivative evaluation is inexact and to minimization of finite sums by sampling are discussed.
 Numerical experiments on large binary classification problems illustrate the potential of the new method.

 { \textbf{Keywords:} stochastic optimization, adaptive regularization methods, evaluation complexity, \\Objective-Function-Free-Optimization (OFFO), nonconvex optimization. } \numsection{Introduction}